 |

-The family
+The

-recently so we followed it.
+until recently so we followed it.
 We were seeing lots of western painted

 turtles.
 I knew it wouldn’t be long before we saw a snake.
 Sure